getsentry/sentry-cocoa/develop-docs/README.md

 ## Logging

 We have a set of macros for debugging at various levels defined in SentryLog.h.
 These are not async-safe; to log from special places like crash handlers, see SentryCrashLogger.h; see the headerdocs in that header for how to work with those logging macros.
 There are also separate macros in SentryProfilingLogging.hpp specifically for the profiler; these are completely compiled out of release builds due to https://github.com/getsentry/sentry-cocoa/issues/3336.

+## Profiling

+The profiler runs on a dedicated thread, and on a predefined interval will enumerate all other threads and gather the backtrace on each non-idle thread.

+The information is stored in deduplicated frame and stack indexed lookups for memory and transmission efficiency.
+These are maintained in `SentryProfilerState`.

+If enabled and sampled in (controlled by `SentryOptions.profilesSampleRate` or `SentryOptions.profilesSampler`), the profiler will start along with a trace, and the profile information is sliced to the start and end of each transaction and sent with them an envelope attachments.

+The profiler will automatically time out if it is not stopped within 30 seconds, and also stops automatically if the app is sent to the background.

+There's only ever one profiler instance running at a time, but instances that have timed out will be kept in memory until all traces that ran concurrently with it have finished and serialized to envelopes.
+The associations between profiler instances and traces are maintained in `SentryProfiledTracerConcurrency`.

+App launches can be automatically profiled if configured with `SentryOptions.enableAppLaunchProfiling`.
+If enabled, when `SentrySDK.startWithOptions` is called, `SentryLaunchProfiling.configureLaunchProfiling` will get a sample rate for traces and profiles with their respective options, and store those rates in a file to be read on the next launch.
+On each launch, `SentryLaunchProfiling.startLaunchProfile` checks for the presence of that file is used to decide whether to start an app launch profiled trace, and afterwards retrieves those rates to initialize a `SentryTransactionContext` and `SentryTracerConfiguration`, and provides them to a new `SentryTracer` instance, which is what actually starts the profiler.
+There is no hub at this time; also in the call to `SentrySDK.startWithOptions`, any current profiled launch trace is attempted to be finished, and the hub that exists by that time is provided to the `SentryTracer` instance via `SentryLaunchProfiling.stopLaunchProfile` so that when it needs to transmit the transaction envelope, the infrastructure is in place to do so.

+In testing and debug environments, when a profile payload is serialized for transmission, the dictionary will also be written to a file in application support that can be retrieved by a sample app.
+This helps with UI tests that want to verify the contents of a profile after some app interaction.
+See `iOS-Swift.ProfilingViewController.viewLastProfile`  and `iOS-SwiftUITests.ProfilingUITests`.